mlaux/tranoid/README.md

 * Hold B while starting to select R-RANDOM.
 * Hold Select while starting to select the ANOTHER CHART... how far can you get?

-## Compiling

-The only requirement is having NESFab installed in `../nesfab/`.
-Just clone the repo and run `./compile.sh`.
-I used NESFab 1.5 to develop this, but other versions might work.

 ## Real hardware